antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 MSI tumors give a very heterogeneous picture.
 This could be an indication that within the MSI tumor group also a subgroup could be identified.

-* Hover with your mouse over data points or inspect the annotation underneath the graph to see if you can identify a subgroup of an annotation track in which low MLH1 expression occurs more often.
+* Hover with your mouse over data points or inspect the annotation underneath in the YY-plot the graph to see if you can identify a subgroup of an annotation track in which low MLH1 expression occurs more often.
 * Scroll down to the Adjustable setting and change grouping setting _Track into **MS_orientation.
 To visuallly support the distinct group, also change _Color mode_ to **Color by a Track** and choose the same track to color the plot.
 Click **Submit**